Mary Catherine Lamb: Quilting

-Studying quiltmaking at the Oregon College of Art and Craft, Lamb was aware of America's studio quilt art movement born in the mid-1960s.
+Studying quiltmaking at the Oregon College of Art and Craft (OCAC), Lamb was aware of America's studio quilt art movement born in the mid-1960s.
 As did several better-known art quiltmakers unknown to her, she "worked with pictorial images and approached design holistically, as a painter would."
 Robert Shaw, renowned quilt curator, historian and author, met and befriended Lamb early on, featuring two of her quilts in his influential 1997 book, The Art Quilt.
 Michael James, internationally-known, pioneering quilt artist and author (now chair of the University of Nebraska–Lincoln Department of Textiles, Merchandising and Fashion Design), was another who quickly recognized Lamb's unique blend of the sacred and profane, and wrote about her.